ProvableHQ/welcome/documentation/sdk/create-aleo-app/01_create_aleo_app_react_leo_tutorial.md

 ## 3. Execute `helloworld.aleo`

-Navigate to http://localhost:5173 and open up the developer console.
+Navigate to http://localhost:5173 and open up the developer console in your browser

 <!-- markdown-link-check-enable -->